kchammanard/Chula-Facilities-Face-Log-In/README.md

-# Face Recognition and Access Control System
+# Face Recognition and Access Control Prototype for Chulalongkorn University

 This project implements a real-time face recognition and access control system using OpenCV, face_recognition, and MongoDB.
 The system captures a live video stream, detects and encodes faces, and checks access permissions based on the recognized faces.
 It integrates with a MongoDB database to retrieve user and facility details and allows for checking access permissions dynamically.